 If “pretty” is the standard by which all purebreds are to be judged, the dog sport will continue to set ever-higher standards of presentation.
 By disregarding the tried and true limitations set forth by the breed standards, the exodus of exhibitors from conformation shows to performance events is likely to continue.
 But if the standards are to retain their rightful role as blueprints for the breeding, exhibition, and adjudication of purebred dogs, the merit of being “pretty” will be considered only as it relates (or doesn’t) to an individual breed’s written standard.
 In this manner, the relevance of dog shows might well be assured.

-The only lasting solution to the current problems that face the sport of dogs is a return to the fundamentals of breeding required by the breed standards.
+The answer for the question do purebred dogs have an image problem is return to the fundamentals of breeding required by the breed standards.
 Although today’s fanciers—exhibitors and judges alike—may be quick to admire the “pretty” head, the “pretty” coat, the “pretty” movement or the “pretty” showmanship, it bears repeating that being the “prettiest” dog in the ring is not the intended purpose of conformation dog shows.
 Rewarding correct breed type is.

 Even the “prettiest” purebred in the world is not defined by a breed standard that uses a word as baseless and banal as “pretty.”
 To do so would be poisonous to the welfare of every breed.

 A version of this article first appeared in the February 2015 Dogs in Review magazine.

 top: The head gear on this Bulldog suggests she’s ready for a dental visit, not a dog show.

 bottom: Hairstyles may come and go, but this

 Shih Tzu beckons the question, “Is this a hairdo or a hair ‘don’t’?”